DC transport in a dissipative superconducting quantum point contact: Introduction

 In addition to the supercurrent in superconducting junctions, there is therefore a normal current component generated by the quasiparticles transported in MAR~\cite{likharev1986}.
 Quasiparticle excitations are a central topic in the design of superconducting devices since they can lead to both decoherence and the dissipation of energy~\cite{LangMartinis2003, CatelaniPekola2022}.
 In solid-state superconductors, quasiparticle excitations typically dissipate their energy through inelastic scattering with phonons originating from lattice vibrations.
-The situation is slightly different in cold-atom experiments, where analogous systems of coupled fermionic superfluids have been realized~\cite{ValtolinaRoati2015, Husmann_quantum_point_contact2015, LuickMoritz2020, HuangEsslinger2022}.
+The situation is slightly different in cold-atom experiments, where analogous systems of coupled fermionic superfluids have been realized~\cite{ValtolinaRoati2015, Husmann_quantum_point_contact2015, LuickMoritz2020, HuangEsslinger2023}.
 Since the phonon bath is absent, there is no similar energy dissipation mechanism for quasiparticles.
 In a cold-atom Josephson junction, dissipation was instead found to occur due to vortex creation~\cite{BurchiantiRoati2018,WlazlowskiMagierski2023} and the coupling between the condensate and Anderson-Bogoliubov modes~\cite{PhysRevLett.126.055301}.
-Specific dissipation mechanisms can furthermore be engineered in such experiments, which allow to study the effects of dissipation on transport processes in a controlled way~\cite{corman_quantized_2019, lebrat_quantized2019}.
-The effects of particle losses as a dissipation mechanism have been studied in the case of bosonic superfluid transport~\cite{PhysRevLett.115.050601,PhysRevLett.116.235302,BenaryOtt2022} but less in the fermionic case.
-In a recent study~\cite{HuangEsslinger2022}, a spin-dependent dissipative beam was applied locally to a ballistic quantum point contact between two fermionic superfluid reservoirs, which allowed to study the effect of a local particle loss on the multiple Andreev reflection process.
+Specific dissipation mechanisms can furthermore be engineered in such experiments, so that the effects of dissipation on transport processes can be studied in a controlled way~\cite{corman_quantized_2019, lebrat_quantized2019}.
+The effects of particle losses as a dissipation mechanism have been studied in the case of bosonic superfluid transport~\cite{PhysRevLett.115.050601,LabouvieOtt2016,BenaryOtt2022} but less in the fermionic case.
+In a recent study~\cite{HuangEsslinger2023}, a spin-dependent dissipative beam was applied locally to a ballistic quantum point contact between two fermionic superfluid reservoirs, which made it possible to study the effect of local particle losses on the multiple Andreev reflection process.

 Theoretically, the effects of particle losses in fermionic superfluids have been studied in the context of orbital Feshbach resonances giving rise to two-body losses, modeled by either a non-Hermitian Hamiltonian~\cite{YamamotoKawakami2019} or within the Lindblad formalism~\cite{damanet_controlling_2019, damanet_reservoir_2019,YamamotoKawakami2021,MazzaSchiro2023}.
 In this work, we study the effects of particle losses in the transport setting, where we describe the dynamics by the Lindblad master equation.
 We focus on the DC current generated by a nonzero voltage across a dissipative quantum point contact (QPC) between two superconducting fermionic reservoirs.
 The dissipation occurs through particle losses acting locally at the contacts.
 The reservoirs are characterized by the superconducting gap, temperature, and a chemical potential which is in general different in the two reservoirs.
 We calculate the steady-state current through the QPC and analyze the effect of particle loss on the current-voltage characteristics.
 The particle loss is found to lead to an overall reduction of current but also an enhancement in the low-voltage regime where the current is generated by high-order multiple Andreev reflections.
 The local density of states of the superconductors is broadened by the dissipation, and we discuss how this broadening could lead to an enhancement of current.
 We also show that the effects of dissipation are distinct from those of inelastic scattering from phonons or a finite temperature.